 Discovery Bible Study

-Whether you are casually meeting with a couple friends, or leading a large Core Group, this tool will help you and your friends discover more of who God is through understanding the Bible.
+Whether you are casually meeting with a couple friends, or leading a larger group, this tool will help you and your friends discover more of who God is through understanding the Bible.

 The Discovery Bible Study method is unique.